-In this blog, you will be learning about CRM and the top 16 CRM books which you should be reading in 2022 and beyond.
+In this blog, you will learn about CRM and the top 16 CRM books that you should be reading in 2024 and beyond.
 These books will help you implement the best CRM strategy in your business and enhance your customer relationship.
 Let’s start!!

 What is CRM

 CRM stands for customer relationship management.
 It is a business-to-customer relationship-building platform.
 CRM Combines business intelligence and advanced tech for better business communication and relationship management.

 Organizations can use CRM to improvise their customer touchpoints and collect crucial data.
 These data points can be used to identify the pain points of customers and analyze their buying behavior.

 CRM is a fully customizable tech solution for enhancing customer service and relationship building.
 And the best part is you don’t have to be a tech stalwart to master CRM, we have listed down some of the best books on customer service that will guide you in your CRM implementation process.

 The fourth edition of this book is written by Francis Buttle and Stan Maklan with an in-depth CRM explanation.
 It starts by describing CRM with its benefits, execution, and use cases.
 Following with the practical example that is associated with the organization’s departments and people who are directly in contact with customers.